 For adventurous travelers, there are a plethora of activities to check out.
 There’s no better place in Israel for winter tourists than Mount Hermon, the highest peak in the region, coming in at over 2000 meters above sea level.
 The mountain is a popular destination for skiers and snowboarders alike and offers a variety of slopes ranging from beginner to advanced.
 The area around Mount Hermon has plenty of ski lodges, restaurants, and other amenities for visitors looking for an unforgettable winter experience in Israel.
 The slopes are open from December through March, so you should plan your visit accordingly to make the most of the winter weather.

 For those interested in doing it all and more without excessive walking or spending too much time, an ATV tour is the perfect balance of comfort and adventure.
-Not only will you be tasting local cuisines and wines, but you’ll also see waterfalls, a kibbutz, and a fortress, combining the best parts of this list.
+Not only will adding an ATV tour to your Israel itinerary give you a chance to experience nature’s rugged beauty, but you’ll also be able to experience the diverse topography of Israel.

 Marvel at Gamla Nature Reserve